Introducing Prem-1B

 We aim to develop a model that excels at Retrieval-Augmented Generation (RAG).
 While Large Language Models (LLMs) store a vast amount of information within their parameters, RAG operates differently by ingesting information during runtime.
 This approach suggests that for RAG applications, we may not require models of immense size.
 With this initiative, we aim to create a Small Language Model (SLM) with an extended context length of 8192 tokens, enabling it to handle multi-turn conversations effectively.
 This endeavor represents our inaugural attempt to craft an SLM tailored for RAG tasks.
 Read more about our hypothesis here.

 Our infrastructure dedicated to model training is equipped with 16 H100 GPUs, distributed across two nodes, each hosting 8 GPUs.
 To facilitate multi-GPU training, these nodes are interconnected through the utilization of Ray, a distributed computing framework.
-We faced a few challenges while setting up the environment, which we explored in our previous blog.
+We faced a few challenges while setting up the environment, which we explored in our previous blog, link below 👇

 🏛️ Architecture